kkdhiman/DHSFormG28/README.md

 # DHS Form G-28 System

+## Project Goals
-This project is, or will be, composed of a suite of Docker Microservices and associated User Interfaces for demonstrating a fully automated CI/CD Pipeline and Enterprise Deployment System.
+To build a suite of Docker Microservices, and an associated User Interface, for capturing data from the DHS Form G-28 in a modern UI, and for demonstrating a fully automated CI/CD Pipeline and Enterprise Deployment System.

 - Project Start: 11/21/2017